 - Yes.
-All volunteers except the Friendly Visitors must also complete the NDIS Commission – Introduction to the Worker Orientation Module accessible online.
+All volunteers except the Community Visitors must also complete the NDIS Commission – Introduction to the Worker Orientation Module accessible online.

 - From time to time additional training will be offered on varied topics related to volunteering or specialist subjects such as autism, dementia etc.